artifactdev/iot-mqtt-homekit-projects/sensorbox/README.md

 For this I have running a pine64 Board (you can use a raspberry pi) with Linux where Homebride is installed and [mosquitto](https://mosquitto.org/download/) as MQTT broker for the network communication.

+The costs for the required electronic parts of one box are under 10 €/$.

 ## Features

 - Motionsensor